Asymmetric Number Partitioning with Splitting and Interval Targets: Partition with Interval Target

 \begin{remark} The reader may wonder why we cannot use a similar algorithm for $n\geq 3$.
-For example, we could have considered a variant of \nRwayuniparcc{} with two critical coordinates: \begin{quoting} Minimize $\max(b_3,\dots,b_n)$ subject to $b_1 \leq (1+t)\cdot S$ and $b_2 \leq (1+t)\cdot S$, where $b_1,b_2,b_3,\dots,b_n$ are completion times in an $n$-way partition of ${\cal X}$. \end{quoting} If the {\sf FPTAS} for this problem does not find a $t$-feasible partition, then any $t$-feasible partition must have at least three almost-full machines.
-Since not all machines can be almost-full, one could have concluded that there is no $t$-feasible partition into $n=3$ machines.
+For example, we could have considered a variant of \partition{\asym\minmax}{$n,v,i$}{${\cal X}, {\cal R}$} with two critical coordinates: \begin{quoting} Minimize $\max(b_3,\dots,b_n)$ subject to $b_1 \leq (1+v)\cdot S$ and $b_2 \leq (1+v)\cdot S$, where $b_1,b_2,b_3,\dots,b_n$ are bin relative sums in an $n$-way partition of ${\cal X}$. \end{quoting} If the {\sf FPTAS} for this problem does not find a $t$-feasible partition, then any $t$-feasible partition must have at least three almost-full bins.
+Since not all bins can be almost-full, one could have concluded that there is no $t$-feasible partition into $n=3$ bins.

-Unfortunately, the problem with two critical coordinates probably does not have an {\sf FPTAS} even for $n=3$, even for identical machines, since it is equivalent to the {\sf Multiple Subset Sum} problem, which does not have an {\sf FPTAS} unless {\sf P}={\sf NP} \cite{caprara2000multiple}.
-In the next subsection we handle the case $n\geq 3$ in a different way. \end{remark}
+Unfortunately, the problem with two critical coordinates probably does not have an {\sf FPTAS} even for $n=3$, even for identical bins, since it is equivalent to the {\sf Multiple Subset Sum} problem, which does not have an {\sf FPTAS} unless {\sf P}={\sf NP} \citep{caprara2000multiple}.
+In the next subsection, we handle the case $n\geq 3$ differently. \end{remark}

-\subsection{\nRuniformintervalDpar{}: an algorithm for $n \geq 3$ and $d \ge n-2$}
+\subsection{\interval{\asym\decision}{$n,u$}{${\cal X}, {\cal R}$}: an algorithm for $n \geq 3$ and $u \ge n-2$}